zhadier/football-fallback/README.md

 Give a ⭐️ if you like this project!
 I would love to hear your thoughts and ideas 🖤

+## Acknowledgments

+- The webpage was based on a design by: [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) (original design)

+- I would like to acknowledge a fellow developer and amazing friend [Andrés Felipe](https://github.com/JohnFTitor) for helping me mock my API for testing.

 ## 📝 License

 This project is [MIT](./MIT.md) licensed.